sjokeefe/NYagingresources/README.md

 Census-level population and spatial data is also analyzed, focusing on variables that indicate economic and food insecurity amongst older adults, as well as SNAP/food stamp utilization.

 ## Input files
-The first input file is a csv from data.ny.gov, NY State's Open Data site.
+The first input file required is a csv from data.ny.gov, NY State's Open Data site.
 The csv file can be downloaded here: https://data.ny.gov/Human-Services/Congregate-Meals-Served-by-County-by-the-Office-fo/ytzm-8tkg/about_data
-This file, marked as [NYSOFA_meals.csv holds](NYSOFA_Meals.csv) county-level data of congregate and home-delivered meals served to older adults in NY State since 1974.
+This file, marked as [NYSOFA_meals.csv](NYSOFA_Meals.csv) contains county-level data of congregate and home-delivered meals served to older adults in NY State since 1974.
 Congregate meals, served in community settings such as in multi-purpose senior centers, and home-delivered meals are targeted towards supporting low-income older adults.

-The following scripts also require API requests from data.ny.gov as well as the Census Bureau.
+The following scripts also require API requests from the United States Census Bureau.
 For the Census API query, a unique Census key will be necessary.
 In [census.py](census.py), replace variable 'key_value' with a unique census key retrieved here: https://api.census.gov/data/key_signup.html
-(No API key is needed for data.ny.gov)

 Spatial data is retrieved from the Census website.
-Tiger-line shape files for New York State counties can be downloaded here: https://www.census.gov/cgi-bin/geo/shapefiles/index.php
+Tiger-line shape files for New York State counties and roads can be downloaded here: https://www.census.gov/cgi-bin/geo/shapefiles/index.php
+The shapefiles used in script analysis.py and yates.py are:
+1. tl_2023_us_county.zip (Counties and equivalent of NY State)
+2. tl_2023_36123_roads.zip (All roads in Yates County, NY)

 ## Scripts
 To view contents of the repository, run the following scripts in this order: